han4wluc/han4wluc.com/src/blog/2025/01-book-review-philosophy-of-software-design.md

 By mastering the complexity of software, I hope to be able to create more ambitious high quality products that can stand the test of time.

-If you found those concepts interesting, definitely do go read the actual book, and try to put those learnings when designing and writing software.
+If you found those concepts interesting, definitely do go read the actual book, and try to put those learnings into practice when designing and writing software.